Horizon Straddling ISCOs in Spherically Symmetric String Black Holes: GMGHS space-time in Painlev e -Gullstrand Coordinates

-The above metric is the same time independent, spherically symmetric geometry with different coordinates and is not singular at $r=2M$.
-This type of coordinate are very important for the study of ongoing gravitational collapse.
-Now if we give the following transformations
+The above metric is the same as time independent, spherically symmetric geometry with different coordinates and is not singular at $r=2M$.
+This type of coordinates are very useful to \emph{study the ongoing gravitational collapse}.
+Now if we have given the following transformation